hauks96/poll-api/frontend/README.md

 _Author: Ægir Máni Hauksson, aegir19@ru.is_

 This part is an addon I created to display the backend implementation.
-The backend itself is a server hosted by the python module websocket and caleld in django using async websocket receiver.
+The backend itself (src) is a server hosted by the python module "websockets".
+In this implementation in django we communicate with the backend using an async websocket receiver.
+(PollApiGateway)
 # FRONTEND: SETUP AND USAGE

 #### 1. Installing